 He starts on migraines at 11:13 into the talk.
 One of his wishes is to "prevent or ameliorate migraine headaches by the application of a safe, controlled magnetic field pulse applied as needed by the patient."
 This slide appears on the screen at 11:33 and the new migraine treatment section goes to 16:39 or so.

-This Total Migraine Management System (TMS) that is significantly more advanced.
-It is currently only available in the UK and not in the US or Europe (according to my research).
-If you have used this device, please let us know the costs involved and your results in the form below.
+This Total Migraine Management System (TMS) is significantly more advanced.
+It's currently having very successful results reducing and preventing migraine attacks.
+If you have used this device, please let me know the costs involved and your results in the form below.

 Now I realize that most of us do not have access to laboratories, but we can still inspire each other with new ideas.